ovk/prolog-checkers/README.md

     0   1   2   3   4   5   6   7
 ```

 Cells are numbered from 0 to 7.
 Figures are marked as: `X` - white king, `x` - white man, `O` - black king, `o` - black man.

-Making moves
+Making Moves
 ------------

 When prompted for move (`Your move:`) you need to enter start and destination positions for your move.
 Each position is entered as `X-Y.`.
 For example, to move white man from cell (2, 2) to cell (3, 3) enter: `2-2.
 3-3.`.
 You will see board updated after your move, and a board updated after computer responded to your move.

-Making capturing
+Capturing
 ----------------

 In Russian checkers when you have possibility to make capture, then you have to do it.
 If you have possibility to capture, you will be prompted to enter capture path: `Please input your capture path (type 'end.' to finish):`.

 Capture path is a list of positions, ending with a term `end.`.
 The first position in a list is a position of your man or king which is making a capture.
 The other positions are positions of intermediate cells on which your figure jumps during the capturing.

 For example, for the board below you can enter two possible capture paths (for white):